 Tone — what is the writer’s attitude towards the subject?
 Are they serious or sarcastic, positive or negative?
 How does this affect our experience of the story?

 Cyclical structure — is the imagery or story circling back on itself?
 Is the opening and ending somehow connected?
-If so, why and what does this show about the message behind the story?
+If this happens, why and what does this show about the message behind the story?
 Does it give a trapped feeling, or a feeling of natural cycles and repetition, or something else?